-- Evaluate the ability of selected admixtures to achieve targeted strength gain and reduction in hydraulic conductivity in DNAPL and LNAPL source areas.
-An unconfined compressive strength of at least 30 pounds per square inch (psi) and a maximum hydraulic conductivity of approximately 1x10-6 centimeters per second (or two orders of magnitude lower than the in-situ hydraulic conductivity) are targeted.
-Ultimate strength development requirements will be based on BT Red Hook's future site use goals. - 2.
-Investigate the performance of admixture delivery technologies, excavator bucket or auger mixing and jet grouting, for use in addressing DNAPL- or LNAPL-impacted soils at different target treatment depths and areas at RH4.
+- Evaluate the ability of selected admixtures to achieve a targeted strength gain and reduction in hydraulic conductivity in DNAPL source areas.
+An unconfined compressive strength of at least 30 pounds per square inch (psi) and a maximum hydraulic conductivity of approximately 1×10-6 centimeters per second (or two orders of magnitude lower than the in-situ hydraulic conductivity) are targeted.
+Ultimate strength development requirements will be based on BT Red Hook, LLC's future site use goals. - 2.
+Investigate the performance of admixture delivery technologies, excavator bucket or auger mixing and jet grouting, for use in addressing DNAPL-impacted soils at different target treatment depths and areas at RH3.

-The Arcadis Treatability Laboratory will create a series of test mixes for each of the soil samples (originating from the discrete NAPL impact zones) using potable water from the RH4 Site and solidification reagents selected based on Arcadis' extensive previous experience with ISS.
+The Arcadis Treatability Laboratory will create a series of test mixes for each of the soil samples using potable water from the RH3 Site and solidification reagents selected based on Arcadis' extensive previous experience with ISS.
 The test mixes will then be cured and tested for geotechnical performance parameters at selected time intervals (e.g., unconfined compressive strength at seven and 28 days after mixing, hydraulic conductivity at 28 days).
 The results of performance tests for unconfined compressive strength and hydraulic conductivity will be compared between candidate mix designs to select the test mixes that effectively meet the ISS objectives.

-In support of the ISS treatability study, a soil boring from each of the NAPL zones will be installed that represents the vertical profile for which ISS will be evaluated as a potential remedial alternative.
-Each of the soil borings should contain soils impacted with the NAPL present in each portion of the RH4 Site.
+In support of the ISS treatability study, a soil boring from each of the DNAPL impacted areas will be installed that represents the vertical profile for which ISS will be evaluated as a potential remedial alternative.
+Each of the soil borings should contain soils impacted with the DNAPL present at the RH3 Site.
 To create the depth profile, soil grab samples from each discrete 5-foot interval (5 feet to 10 feet, 10 feet to 15 feet, etc.) will be collected and placed in 1-gallon zip-lock bags.
 Once filled, the zip-lock bags will be placed in United States Department of Transportation rated 5-gallon metal drums.
-Sufficient soil volume from each 5-foot zone should be collected such that two 5-gallon drums (10 gallons of volume) are filled at each of the RH4 locations distinguished by NAPL type/depth.
+Sufficient soil volume from each of the RH3 locations distinguished by NAPL type/depth.
 In addition, approximately 3 gallons of potable (municipal) water will be collected while on site and shipped to the Arcadis Treatability Laboratory for use in preparing the mix designs.